-Another important advisory is to use the newest browsers and service clients to support the selection of the best security algorithms for server and client communication.
-A timely installation of updates can also close known vulnerabilities and minimize the risk of a successful attack.
+Another important aspect is to make sure that the latest browser and service clients are used so as to ensure that the best security algorithms are used for server and client communication.
+The prompt installation of updates also ensures that vulnerabilities are patched out and the risk of an attack succeeding is minimized.

-Figure 7.2: The secure protocols in detail
+Figure 8.2: The Secure Protocols in Detail